TomasLinhart/SwiftGtk/README.md

 # SwiftGtk

 SwiftGtk is a experimental Gtk+ binding for Swift that tries to make usage of Gtk+ pleasant and "Swifty" as much as possible.
-Currently it implements only a small subset of Gtk+ and it works only on Mac OS X due [limitations](https://bugs.swift.org/browse/SR-145) in [spm](https://github.com/apple/swift-package-manager).
+Currently it implements only a small subset of Gtk+ and it works only on Mac OS X and Linux.

 ## Dependencies